 - Peter Coyote found his niche playing asshole authority figures.
 In both E.T. and The Legend of Billie Jean, he's the Reasonable Authority Figure.
 Both were made before Jagged Edge typecast him as the former.

-- Kate Hudson plays a lot of Hard Drinking Party Girls and is always Everyone Loves Blondes.
+- Kate Hudson plays a lot of Hard Drinking Party Girls and is always a beautiful blonde.
 The role that typecast her as such - Almost Famous - shows that her quirky upbeat attitude hides her loneliness and hurt, and she almost dies of an overdose because of it.

 - Felicity Jones is associated with a lot of Brainy Brunettes and hyper-competent women of privilege.
 Her first major role was Ethel Hallow in The Worst Witch - an Academic Alpha Bitch who's also a Rich Bitch to boot.
 It's implied that her high marks and vast knowledge come from having ridiculously high standards to live up to.

-- Keira Knightley is known as Hollywood's favourite 'corset queen' in period dramas.
-Before getting cast in any of those, she played Spirited Young Lady Elizabeth Swan in Pirates of the Caribbean - who becomes an Action Survivor, and her English Rose qualities are Played for Laughs.
+- Keira Knightley is known as Hollywood's favorite 'corset queen' in period dramas.
+Before getting cast in any of those, she played Spirited Young Lady Elizabeth Swann in Pirates of the Caribbean - who becomes an Action Survivor, and her lady-like qualities are Played for Laughs.

 - The first such role she played in Fight Club is done for drama rather than comedy; Marla is a depressed alcoholic who goes to support groups because they're the only way she can feel anything.
 She's less a villain and more a tragic figure.